Where is the U.S. in school reform now?

 Implementing new programs stretch out over five or more years.
 When researchers, for example, observe classrooms to see how computers are used by teachers in activities they find great variation across classrooms in the same school and among schools in the same district.
 Some teachers pick and choose elements of the program; others change policy by redesigning activities and lessons.
 Because of school culture and organizational realities, change is gradual and episodic.
 But trends do appear over time.
 What happens in schools and classrooms, then, is a world apart from the hyperbole and gloom accompanying cyclical policy talk and action.

-These three statements about historical patterns in school reform I stipulate as facts answer the questions of where the U.S. is in school reform now.
+These three statements about historical patterns in school reform in 2017, I stipulate as facts answer the questions of where the U.S. is in school reform now.